Luis Torrens: New York Mets

 On May 31, 2024, the Yankees traded Torrens to the New York Mets in exchange for cash considerations.
 He was then subsequently added to the team's major league roster.
 On June 5, Torrens hit two home runs in a 9–1 victory against the Washington Nationals, the first multi-homer game of his career.
-He turned the first ever game-ending 2–3 double play in MLB history to get a 6–5 win against the Philadelphia Phillies in the MLB London Series on June 9.
-Torrens played in 48 games for the Mets in 2024, batting .229/.292/.373 with 3 home runs and 15 RBI.
+He turned the first ever game-ending 2–3 double play in MLB history to preserve a 6–5 win against the Philadelphia Phillies in the MLB London Series on June 9.
+Torrens played in 48 games for the Mets in 2024, batting .229/.292/.373 with three home runs and 15 RBI.

 Francisco Álvarez, the Mets' starting catcher, began the 2025 season on the injured list and Torrens filled in as his replacement, along with Hayden Senger.
+He was named as a Gold Glove finalist following the season.
+Torrens made 92 appearances for the Mets during the regular season, slashing .226/.284/.345 with five home runs, 29 RBI, and one stolen base.

-He was named a Gold Glove finalist for 2025.
+On May 2, 2026, Torrens and the Mets agreed to a two-year, $11.5 million contract extension.